DataDog/hiring-engineers/answers.md

 Lines 74 & 86 may need to be tab indented before running script.
 This is dependent on the settings being used by the editor.
 I recommend you turn off any "tab to space" modifiers you may have enabled.

 ## Writing a Custom Agent Check
-Learning to use the checks() python library to write this simple customer agent was easy grasp.
+Learning to use the checks() python library to write this simple custom agent was easy grasp.
 Thanks to [Datadog's Documentation](https://docs.datadoghq.com/guides/agent_checks/) I was able to quickly find `self.gauge()` and learn of its uses.

 ```
 #!/bin/env python3